 Jansey Lagdamen is a research coordinator in Dr. Shannon Wiltsey Stirman’s FAST lab.
 She graduated from San Jose State University with degrees in Molecular Biology and Journalism.
 She has worked with patients with various health issues and was mostly intrigued by those with mental health problems, so one of her goals is to make a positive impact on the mental health community.
 She has volunteered at the Stanford Hospital Emergency Department and also works at El Camino Hospital as an Emergency Department scribe.

 Samantha Hernandez is a project coordinator for Dr. Shannon Wiltsey-Stirman's imAPP Study.
 She graduated from the University of Pennsylvania with a B.A. in Psychology.
 She rated audio recordings of CPT for fidelity and the working alliance for her independent research project and from there continues her work on CPT and implementation research in the lab.
 She hopes to learn more about community engagement specifically in the field of mental health and homelessness.
-Outside of work, she likes to go on walks with her dogs, spend time with family, watch Netflix romcoms, volunteer, clean, and learn new ways of being environmentally friendly.
+Outside of work, she likes to go on walks with her cats, spend time with family, watch Netflix romcoms, and learn new ways of being environmentally friendly.

 Freya Whittaker is a research assistant in the FAST Lab.
 She graduated from Dickinson College with a B.A. in Psychology and French & Francophone Studies.
 As an undergraduate she assisted in two psychology labs, one evaluating a program designed to reduce the impacts of caregivers’ Substance Use Disorders on children, and the other studying the physical and mental health impacts of the COVID-19 pandemic on young adults.
 She conducted a study on the relationship between stress, social support, and substance use behaviors in the context of the COVID-19 pandemic as her honors thesis in psychology.
 In her free time Freya enjoys cooking, baking, and eating new recipes, and learning about true crime.